 - Have a stage or a large enough area to construct a temporary one.

 - Have wheelchair accessibility.
 Please note, halls must be accessible and equipped to accommodate patrons attending who may require special assistance.
-The venue must either be accessible presently or have plans to become accessible prior to September 2019.

 - Have an off-stage dressing room (or space to create a dressing room) for artists’ use before, during, and after the show.